-Portable Air Monitoring System Helps Identify Health Risks During Indoor Air Quality Study of Construction Best Practices
+Portable Air Monitoring Helps Identify Occupant Health Risk During IAQ Study of Construction Best Practices

 New Zealand’s largest tertiary institute of technology deployed a portable air quality monitoring system to explore the impact of different construction techniques on indoor air quality.
 The research aimed to determine whether installing a vapor-check membrane during a new build - an increasingly common practice aimed at improving internal thermoregulation - could increase the level of volatile organic compounds (VOCs) in the home.
 The study produced credible, real-time data that showed an increase in VOC retention, which could harm occupants.
 This contributed to important conversations around the construction of healthier homes and establishing the need for further research into best practices.